The Use and Selection of Specialty Grains and Adjuncts

 Flavours: Neutral

-Lactose is a non-fermentable milk sugar that adds sweetness and body to drier beers, such as stouts.
-Can also be used to add body to brown ales, stouts, and other styles
+Lactose Lactose is a non-fermentable milk sugar that adds sweetness and body to drier beers, such as stouts and IPA’s.
+It can also be used to add body to brown ales, stouts, and other styles

 Flavours: Sweet, neutral.